 One reason to anchor here is the walk up to Piana – a climb of 600m over 2km.
 It didn’t take me 2 hours!

-The first section is in trees with their welcome shade, but once higher the hike became rather sweaty in the still-hot September sun.
+The first section is in trees with their welcome shade.
+However, once higher the hike became rather sweaty in the still-hot September sun.
 Still, it was worth it and the views provided plenty of excuses for a breather.

-The sleepy village of Piana is at the top of the track, its pretty lanes were quiet in the afternoon sun.
-The main road that passes through it is one of the most dramatic to drive along in Corsica and allows tourists to visit the surrounding ‘calanques’, rock formations weathered into weird and wonderful shapes.
+The sleepy village of Piana is at the top of the track.
+I found its pretty lanes to be quiet in the afternoon sun.
+The main road that passes through it is one of the most dramatic to drive along in Corsica.
+It allows tourists to visit the surrounding ‘calanques’ which are rock formations weathered into weird and wonderful shapes.

 My Fishy Friends